subbu5966/aws-with-java/README.md

 4) get1kFromSubFolder - To get 1000 object sub/nested folders like rootbucket/rootfolder/subfolder1/file1.json etc

 	 virtually s3 object can have infinite number of objects, but it's not possible to load all at once into collection.
-The max limit to is 1000 object, means if we use getObjectSummaries() method it will return only 1000 objects.
+The max limit is 1000 object, means if we use getObjectSummaries() method it will return only 1000 objects.
 In order to collect all the object in to list we need to use getNextContinuationToken(), this will act like pagination and load object page by page.
-One page container 1k objects. page by page.
+One page contains 1k objects. page by page.
 One page container 1k objects.